wethegit/sweet-potato/peeler/README.md

 Easily create a new sweet-potato project.

 > `sweet-potato-peeler` is part of the `sweet-potato` suite of tools.
-For information on how to structure the project check the [sweet-potato docs](https://github.com/wethegit/sweet-potato).
+For information on how to structure a project check the [sweet-potato docs](https://github.com/wethegit/sweet-potato).

 ## Usage